 India has always been scientifically advanced from ancient to contemporary times.
-Stalwarts like APJ Abdul Kamal, and Satyendra Nath Bose, are some of the famous scientists of India who contributed to that advancement.
+Stalwarts like APJ Abdul Kalam, and Satyendra Nath Bose, are some of the famous scientists of India who contributed to that advancement.
 Evidence of this can be found in various historic Indian texts and manuscripts.
 Science is an indispensable part of our lives.
 Whether it be the small light bulb to big machines everything around us is a result of dynamic scientific inventions.
 Do you know many of these scientific innovations are a curation of Indian scientists?
-Here is an exclusive blog that will take you through the lives of the greatest scientist of all time.
+Here is an exclusive blog that will take you through the lives of the greatest scientists of all time.

 “For, each man can do best and excel in only that thing of which he is passionately fond, in which he believes, as I do, that he can do it, that he is born and destined to do it.” – Homi J Bhabha